FitSNAP/fitsnap-datasets/README.md

 ### Datasets

-This repo will house datasets for FitSNAP training.
+This repo houses datasets for FitSNAP training.